AnshulProjects/twitter_suicidal_post_model/README.md

 80:20 %
 Epochs = 1

-I want to be able to run this on a gpu sand more traiing data as well.
+I want to be able to run this on a GPU and aquire more training data as well.

 This model is in the hugging face repository:

 https://huggingface.co/Anshul2000s/twitter_suicide_detection_model